stanley-gu/standardsCh/chapter.md

 (SBML), a standard for representing models of biochemical and gene-regulatory networks.
 CellDesigner supports simulation and parameter scanning through a selection of different simulation engines, SBML ODE Solver, Copasi, or SBW [@funahashi2003celldesigner;@funahashi2008celldesigner].

-## Simulation
+## Simulation Engines

 Simulation and modeling is becoming one of the standard approaches to understand complex biochemical processes.
 Therefore, there is a growing need for software tools that allow access to diverse simulation and modeling methods as well as support for the usage of these methods.
-These software tools should be compatible, e.g. via file standards, platform independent and user friendly to avoid time-consuming conversions and learning procedures.
+These software libraries should be compatible, e.g. via file standards, platform independent and user friendly to avoid time-consuming conversions and learning procedures.
 In addition, the software should be actively maintained and updated by its authors.